raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 150 feet
+**Range:** 45.0m

 **Components:** V, S, M (the powder of a crushed black pearl worth at least 500 gp)

 **Duration:** Instantaneous

-A sphere of negative energy ripples out in a 60-foot radius sphere from a point within range.
+A sphere of negative energy ripples out in a 18.0m radius sphere from a point within range.
 Each creature in that area must make a Constitution saving throw.
 A target takes 8d6 necrotic damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 7th level or higher, the damage increases by 2d6 for each slot level above 6th.